nickdurante/nickdurante.github.io/_posts/2024-05-30-Keycloak-IDP.md

 ---
-title: "How to Connect a Keycloak Identity Provider to Another Keycloak instance"
+title: "How to Connect a Keycloak Identity Provider to Another Keycloak instance using OpenID Connect"
 categories:
   - keycloak
   - federated